 Appearance- Contacts do help a lot with appearance - if you’re willing to put up with the inconvenience and irritation.
-Chosing one of Atlanta's best LASIK surgeons to perform your LASIK Surgery, you can feel as good as you look - all the time.
+Choosing one of Atlanta's best LASIK surgeons to perform your LASIK surgery, you can feel as good as you look - all the time.

 General Safety - “Nobody move!” are usually the words we cry just before we go on a lost contact hunt.
 The real issue here is that for those minutes while we scramble around, we’re virtually blind.
 That’s not a problem while sitting in a coffee shop - but behind the wheel of the car?
 Oops.
 With LASIK, you’ll never need to bother with contacts again.

 Footloose - Maybe this only matters if you travel a lot, but LASIK means you only have to pack what you want to take along - not what you have to take - like spare lenses, cleaning solutions, irrigating solutions, sterilizing solutions, etc. You can add here the freedom to work or party until late, grab a quick snooze and be up and at ‘em without worrying about the glued-to-the-eyeball factor.

 Seeing naturally - This delight sometimes takes a while to be appreciated although it’s really the major benefit of LASIK.
 One day you realize you don’t have any glass or plastic between you and the rest of the world and that your eyesight is functioning exactly as nature intended.